This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 By doing that?
 In the last year or so, I’ve landed mostly clients from the east coast USA and Europe.

-Once I was clear about those things, I created a branding toolkit
+Once I was clear about those things, I repositioned and rebranded

 - I redesigned my website and focused on speaking directly to my ideal customers (rather than just “here’s all the stuff I can do”)